 The dean shall make a recommendation and forward it, along with those previously made, to the provost and vice chancellor within a reasonable time.
-He/she shall inform the faculty member in writing of his/her recommendation within 20 days of making it.
+The dean shall inform the faculty member in writing of their recommendation within 20 days of making it.

 The provost and vice chancellor shall make a recommendation and forward it, along with those previously made, to the chancellor within a reasonable time.
-He/she shall inform the faculty member in writing of his/her recommendation within 20 days of making it.
+The provost and vice chancellor shall inform the faculty member in writing of their recommendation within 20 days of making it.